Quickbooks vs Freshbooks

-Income, outcome, sales, expenses, payroll, invoicing, inventory, taxes, etc., etc., etc.; ugh, accounting.
-Quickbooks and Freshbooks are two online accounting services that can make all of that stuff a whole lot easier.
-Quickbooks is considered an ‘industry standard' for small business to midsize business accounting these days, a complex yet honed software that's part of the Intuit suite (which also includes TurboTax).
-Freshbooks is a much newer cloud-based-only software that can do a lot of what Quickbooks can, but is geared especially toward the freelance and start-up industries, with some easy to use tools and a quirkier sense of humor.
+Accounting doesn't have to be draining.
+In this article, we'll tackle the question of Quickbooks vs Freshbooks and see how they work better for different applications.
+They are two online accounting services that can make accounting—income, expenses, invoicing, estimates, taxes, etc.—a whole lot easier.
+Quickbooks is considered an industry standard for small business to midsize business accounting, a complex yet honed software that's part of the Intuit suite (which also includes TurboTax).
+Freshbooks is a newer cloud-based-only software that can do a lot of what Quickbooks can, but is geared especially toward the freelance and start-up industries, with some easy to use tools and a quirkier sense of humor.

 Quickbooks keeps track of your deposits and expenses by downloading your banking and credit card transactions.
 You can assign categories for each transaction—like “Supplies & Materials, Cost Of Goods,” or “Meals & Entertainment”—setting you up for tax time.
 When you first sign up, it goes back about three months, so several transactions may “need your attention.”
 This can be a bit of a time suck when starting out, but the system begins to recognize certain vendors as certain categories and will automatically match them, you just have to approve with a click.

 Payroll and inventory are two features that Quickbooks has and Freshbooks does not.
 Payroll can be a bit confusing with taxes and withholding, and Quickbooks makes it easy by factoring in all those inputs and including the tax documents and reminders to mail them in quarterly, etc. Plus, they integrate it into your money flow so the main dashboard charts include payroll.